Summer Housing and Student Life Programs

 Within a campus dedicated to world class artistry, SAB’s residence hall is a living learning environment: a safe and healthy community where students can build friendships, feel valued and grow within a diverse community of their peers.
 SAB’s Summer Course brings together talented students from around the globe, and although it is not a requirement of the program, the vast majority of the Summer Course student population lives in SAB’s onsite residence hall.
 The shared living environment provides opportunity for community, friendship and social exchanges that facilitate learning and growth.

-SAB’s residential program is overseen by the School’s Associate Director of Residence Life for Residential and Transitional Programming.
+SAB’s residential program is overseen by the School’s Assistant Director of Residence Life for Residential and Transitional Programming.

-During the Summer Course, the School operates a seven-floor, 200-bed residence hall located in the same building that houses the School’s studios, dining hall, administrative offices and physical therapy facilities.
+During the Summer Course, the School operates a 192-bed residence hall located in the same building that houses the School’s studios, dining hall, administrative offices and physical therapy facilities.
 An elevator is the only mode of transportation needed for students as they navigate their daily training schedule.

 Two large television lounges provide gathering space for movie nights or social programs hosted by staff.
 Plentiful laundry facilities are available with the $12 pre-paid laundry fee covering unlimited loads over the five weeks.
 Wi-Fi is available throughout the hall.